Iraqi security forces recapture large sections of Dhuluiya town

 Iraqi police said Iraqi helicopter and fighter planes conducted the air strikes.

-The Sunni militants had used neighboring villages to isolate not only the Jubouri tribesmen fighting Islamic State but also to attack the nearby Shi'ite town of Balad.
+The Sunni militants had used neighbouring villages to isolate not only the Jubouri tribesmen fighting Islamic State but also to attack the nearby Shi'ite town of Balad.

 The new offensive, launched on Sunday, was meant to break Islamic State's grip around both Balad and Dhuluiya.